rcos/rcos-handbook/docs/grading/presentations.md

 ### Teammates (10%)

-Ensure every team member taking RCOS for credit is involved in the presentation!
-This could take the form of a "what I contributed" slide for each member, but it is preferred if the presentation has a coherent narrative and project members discuss different aspects of it.
+Ensure every team member taking RCOS for credit is involved in the presentation.
+This could take the form of a "what I contributed" slide for each member, but it is preferred if the presentation has a coherent narrative, and project members discuss different aspects of it.
+Pick the biggest changes and have everyone present some part of the slideshow.

 ### Description (20%)